 Foot and ankle problems can cause pain and mobility problems, especially for people with diabetes, arthritis, and other chronic issues.
-Prime Care Medical Group is a top provider of podiatry services for patients at their Brighton Beach, Brooklyn, NY and Queens, Jamaica, NY, locations, preventing and treating both acute and chronic issues affecting the feet and ankles.
+Prime Care Medical Group is a top provider of podiatry services for patients at their Brighton Beach and Flatbush, Brooklyn, NY, and Queens, Jamaica, NY, locations, preventing and treating both acute and chronic issues affecting the feet and ankles.

 Bunions are bony growths that develop at the base of the big toe.
 Without treatment, they can force the toe joint out of alignment, causing considerable pain and eventually resulting in arthritis.
 As the joint moves out of alignment, crowding occurs and the big toe may eventually cross over the other toes, making it difficult to find comfortable shoes.
 Mild bunions may be treated with custom orthotics, but more severe bunions typically require surgery.

 Ideally, corns and calluses should be treated professionally.
 Any treatment that removes skin poses a risk of infection and many at-home products contain acids that can burn surrounding healthy tissue, resulting in additional pain and tissue damage.
 Having corns and calluses treated professionally can avoid these risks while providing relief that lasts longer.
 Patients with corns and calluses that recur can benefit from custom orthotics designed to relieve pressure and making walking and other activities more comfortable.